Fill your College Details

 Explanation of the Code:

-It then initializes a variable factorial to 1 and uses a for loop to iteratively multiply the factorial by each number from the input value down to 1.
-Finally, it displays the calculated factorial.
+It then integrates a variable factorial for 1 and uses a for loop to make the factorial down to 1 by each number from the input value.

 Complexity of the code:

 b.
-Factorial program in Java using a Do-While Loop
+Java Factorial program using a Do-While Loop

 import java.util.Scanner;